 14. St. Augustine's University

-This school is located in Raleigh, North Carolina.
-They have a twenty-eight percent graduation rate, and students who do graduate amass a debt of $22,500 The student loan default rate is high for this school.
+St. Augustine’s University is located in Raleigh, North Carolina.
+They have a twenty-eight percent graduation rate, and students who do graduate amass a debt of $22,500.
+The student loan default rate is high for this school.
 This serves as an indication that those who graduate are not able to make enough money to repay their educational loans.

 13. California State University Los Angeles

 California State University Los Angeles campus also ranked among our worst colleges in America for 2023, because of the limitations that it places on free speech.
 The administration has actually imposed a tax on controversial speech.

 They made the news when they mishandled a speaking engagement featuring Ben Shapiro, a conservative, when they offset the cost of security at the event on their students and requested a panel that was composed of opposing speakers.

 Niche.com discusses some of the reasons why it’s one of the worst.
 Although there’s a fairly decent value for tuition, it only gets a C+ in academics and campus.
 That means that it’s not great when it comes to classes or campus activities.

 12. Black Hills State University

 Black Hills State University has an undergraduate population of 4,000 students.
 They were listed as the twelfth worst school in the nation because of their negative return on investment figure of -$24,000.
 The total cost of attendance for a bachelor’s degree is $72,400, and students amass a loan debt of $25,400 on average.
 It’s obvious that graduates are not making enough money upon graduation to justify attendance at this university.

 10 years after enrolling, the annual income that graduates can expect is $42,200 – and that’s just abysmal considering the cost of tuition.
 It also doesn’t help the campus that it’s located in Spearfish, SD, since there’s not much to do around town.